Progressive brand group restructured

 Central management and cooperation on cross-brand topics such as procurement, development, administration and the establishment of new business models will produce uniform, coordinated process steps.
 At the same time, this gives the brands the opportunity to reinvest freed-up capacities in brand-specific activities.

 The grouping of the brands offers great potential for technical synergies, particularly against the backdrop of the future platform strategy.
-Additional success factors for the Premium brand group lie in a harmonized corporate, brand and product strategy and in integrating the brands into the existing committee and decision-making structures.
+Additional success factors for the Progressive brand group lie in a harmonized corporate, brand and product strategy and in integrating the brands into the existing committee and decision-making structures.

 Full financial figures for Bentley at the level of the other brands will be published for the first time in the Q1/2022 Quarterly Update.1